THIS THING was booking. It was laying rubber, making tracks.

 At 5 in the afternoon my parents and I kept an appointment with our GP, Doctor Lau.
 We sought answers.
-We sat in his too-small office, smelling of medicine and the elderly, with the years-old magazines and the green plastic-wrapped examination bed in one corner, and didn't get any.
+We sat in his too-small office, smelling of medicine and the elderly, with the years-old magazines and the green plastic-wrapped examination bed, and didn't get any.

 Doctor Lau was vague.
 Vague in a way that said he didn’t want to steal our hope but of hope there wasn't much.
 I wouldn’t stand it and kept pinning him with questions.
 How long?
 What can be done?
 Give us your opinion -

 Scrabbling for something.

 Finally Doctor Lau said, "I'm very sorry but there's nothing to be done except make Ginny comfortable.
 You should prepare yourselves.
 It is likely weeks, not months.”

 We crumpled.
 It was a quiet car-ride back.
 Ginny asked in a tired voice what Doctor Lau had said.
 It was our turn to be vague.

 * * * *